effiompraise/Agile-Workflow-Management-Using-Azure-Boards/README.md

 * **Let's Connect:** [LinkedIn Profile](https://www.linkedin.com/in/praiseeffiom)

 ---
-*Note: This project is based on a hands-on lab simulation "Agile Workflow Management Using Azure Boards".*
+*Note: This project is based on a hands-on lab simulation "Agile Workflow Management Using Azure Boards.*